Gaurav1302/contour2reg/README.md

 python blender_generate.py
 ```

-A Random organ-like mesh (`randomMesh.stl`) is created in `config.Data_path/` folder with a different folder within this folder for each random mesh.
+A Random organ-like mesh (`randomMesh.stl`) is created in `config.Data_path/` folder, with a different folder within this folder for each random mesh.